andreyrcdias/nfvp/README.md

 ## Next-frame video prediction

-Next-frame video prediction using Conv LSTM and Fully Connected LSTM.
+Next-frame video prediction using Conv LSTM and Fully Connected LSTM for the discipline Systems for Multimedia Processing - PGC302B UFU.

 ## Quick start